Tuesday , November 12, 2024

 An amicus brief, or friend-of-the-court brief, is a legal document filed by an individual or organization that is not a party to a case but has an interest in the outcome.
 The brief is intended to provide the court with outside information, expertise, or arguments that can help the court make a decision in the case.

 The scope of the parties supporting the lawsuit challenging the Illinois Law—which is scheduled to go into effect July 1, 2025—has expanded since the lawsuit was filed in August.
-On Wednesday, the office of the Comptroller of the Currency, which regulates financial institutions, filed an amicus brief opposing the lawsuit and supporting the plaintiff’s request for an injunction.
+On Wednesday, the office of the Comptroller of the Currency, which regulates financial institutions, filed an amicus brief opposing the law and supporting the plaintiff’s request for an injunction.

 The Electronic Payments Coalition and the Electronic Transactions Association each filed briefs in support of the lawsuit and the injunction in September.